 Despite his resentment of foreigners he was chosen to be one of the Chōshū Five, along with Itō Hirobumi and three others.
-As it was still officially prohibited to leave Japan they secretly embarked onto a journey to Great Britain in 1862 in order to study Western technologies at University College London under the guidance of Professor Alexander William Williamson.
-Back in Japan in 1864, he helped forging the alliance between Satsuma and Chōshū which was eventually to overthrow the Tokugawa government.
+As it was still officially prohibited to leave Japan, they secretly embarked on a journey to Great Britain in 1862 to study Western technologies at University College London under the guidance of Professor Alexander William Williamson.
+Back in Japan in 1864, he helped to forge the alliance between Satsuma and Chōshū which was eventually to overthrow the Tokugawa government.

-Inoue held several high-ranking positions in the new Meiji government such as san’yo (参与, senior counsellor), taifu (大夫, senior vice minister) of Finance, sangi (参議, associate counselor in the Imperial court), Minister of Agriculture and Commerce, Minister of Foreign Affairs in the first cabinet under Itō Hirobumi, Home Minister in the second Itō administration and again Finance Minister in the 3rd Itō administration.
+Inoue held several high-ranking positions in the new Meiji government: Sanyo (参与, senior counsellor); taifu (大夫, senior vice minister) of Finance; Sangi (参議, associate counselor in the Imperial court); Minister of Agriculture and Commerce; Minister of Foreign Affairs in the first cabinet under Itō Hirobumi; Home Minister in the second Itō administration and again Finance Minister in the 3rd Itō administration.
 He also served as vice-ambassador extraordinary and plenipotentiary to Korea in 1895.

 - Alistair, Swayle; The Meiji Restoration: Monarchism, Mass Communication and Conservative Revolution, Palgrave Macmillan 2009

 - Irokawa, Daikichi; The Culture of the Meiji Period, Princeton 1988